 A giraffe’s tongue is one of its most notable adaptations.
 Measuring up to 20 inches in length, the tongue is prehensile, meaning it can grasp and manipulate objects.
 The tongue is also covered in a thick layer of mucous that protects it from thorns and other sharp objects.

-Giraffe Water Needs
+Giraffe Water Needs:

 Because giraffes eat mostly plants (which contain a lot of water), they don’t need to drink very often – only once every few days.
-When they do drink, however, they can consume up to 10 litres of water at one time!
-This adaptation allows them to go long periods without having to find fresh sources of water.
+When they do drink, however, they can consume up to 10 liters of water at one time!
+This adaptation allows them to go for long periods without having to find fresh sources of water.